Jeffrey Epstein’s Lawyer Says Politicians Have ‘Blood On Their Hands’ After Billionaire’s Apparent Suicide

 — julie k. brown (@jkbjournalist) August 11, 2019

 Epstein had generated controversy for his close connections to a number of world leaders, including President Donald Trump and former President Bill Clinton.
-Some figures on both sides of the political aisle had tried to use Epstein’s 2007 conviction and the new charges he faced for child sex trafficking as an attack against both Clinton and Trump, and in the wake of Epstein’s death Trump retweeted conspiracy theories hinting that Clinton played some role in Epstein’s death.
+Figures on both sides of the political aisle tried to use Epstein’s 2007 conviction and the new charges he faced for child sex trafficking as an attack against both Clinton and Trump.
+In the wake of Epstein’s death, Trump retweeted conspiracy theories hinting that Clinton played some role in Epstein’s death.

 If you or someone you know is in crisis, please call the National Suicide Prevention Lifeline at 1-800-273-TALK (8255) or contact the Crisis Text Line by texting TALK to 741741.
 For readers outside the U.S., visit Suicide.org or Befrienders Worldwide for international resources you can use to find help.